German, Minor

 • Second Language Requirement: No

-Study German to connect to other parts of the globe you never thought possible.
-Whether you are interested in engineering, science, health, sustainability, global business or art, you'll see immediate benefits from studying German.
+Studying German can connect you to some surprising locations around the globe.
+Whether you're interested in engineering, science, health, sustainability, global business or art, you'll see immediate benefits from studying German.

 Program Description

-A minor in German gives students insights into the largest European economy and a key player in global politics.
-Studying German language, culture and history will not only complement degrees across a wide range of fields --- it also helps students gain an understanding of centuries of philosophy, music and art.
+Through the minor program in German, students gain insights into the largest European economy and a key player in global politics.
+Studying the German language, culture and history not only complements degrees across a wide variety of fields but also helps students gain an understanding of centuries of philosophy, music and art.

 Program Requirements